Mautner Project: Programs and services

 Mautner Project headquarters in Washington, D.C.

-The Mautner Project coordinates resources for lesbians and WPW facing illness.
-They can assist women with finding culturally competent health care, accessing care, and identifying support resources.
+The Mautner Project coordinates resources for lesbians and WPW facing illness such as sourcing culturally competent health care, accessing care, and identifying support resources.
 Mautner Project also offers direct services for women, such as transportation to doctor appointments and support groups for WPW facing illness, the death of a loved one, or caregiving.

 The Removing the Barriers Program created by the Mautner Project is a training program designed to educate and bring awareness to healthcare providers about the healthcare needs of WPW.

 The Mautner Project also started the S.H.E.
 Circle, which is the first national health education program focused on African American WPW.
 Local S.H.E.
 Circles are information networks where African American lesbian and bisexual women can learn about health issues, ask questions, share information, connect with resources, and provide support to each other.

 The Mautner Project is able to provide health information to women and raises awareness of lesbian and WPW health issues via its website, information requests, and participation in community events.